geoschem/GCClassic/docs/source/user-guide/compile-geos-chem.rst

 Your build directory is now configured to compile GEOS-Chem using all default options.
-If you do not wish to change anything further, you may skip ahead to the next section/
+If you do not wish to change anything further, you may skip ahead to the next section (LINK NEEDED).

 However, if you wish to modify your build's configuration, simply invoke CMake once more with optional parameters.
 Use this format: